 The differential diagnoses listed here are not exhaustive.

 General principles

 - There is currently no curative therapy for AD.

 Pharmacological treatment

-Recommendations are based on disease severity, which is based on symptoms , and the results of a functional status assessment and a cognitive assessment.
+Recommendations are based on disease severity, which is based on symptoms , and the results of a and a .

 Pharmacological therapies provide only modest delay in the progression of cognitive decline.
 Treatment choices should be a shared decision.